i-on-project/integration/README.md

 To **remove created volumes** (which are used to persist data across different containers) you can use the `docker-compose down -v`.
 This might be **useful if you wish to reset the database** as it relies on a volume to persist its data.

+### Testing GitHub Actions Flows

+Developing GitHub Actions can be challenging.
+Workflows require code to be pushed to GitHub repositories in order to be triggered.
+This is time-consuming and discouraging.
+In order to facilitate these tests the [act](https://github.com/nektos/act) tool was created.

+Act will read the GitHub Actions workflows from `.github/workflows` and run the actions, jobs and steps that compose them.
+It will use Docker API to retrieve the images and run the respective containers.

+Act has to be run on medium+ images, otherwise the workflow will fail as is.
+If the wrong type is chosen it can be configured by editing the `.actrc` file (or deleting it will reset act config).

+The staging workflow deploys i-on integration in Heroku.
+In order to connect to the Heroku Postgres database we need to retrieve the `DATABASE_URL` environment variable during the deployment.
+For that you'll need to have the `HEROKU_API_KEY` in the repository secrets.

+To run a specific job like `push_integration` run the following command:
+`act -j push_integration  --secret-file my.secrets`
+The file `my.secrets` is a local file that has additional environment variables relevant for the deployment like:
+* `HEROKU_APP_NAME`
+* `HEROKU_API_KEY`
+* `HEROKU_EMAIL`
+* `GITHUB_TOKEN`
+* `GIT_USER`

 ## Documentation

 [Check wiki for additional information](https://github.com/i-on-project/integration/wiki)